How to Build and Maintain Your EMT Kit: 10 Must-Know Tips for Students

 2. Invest in Durable Gear

 You’ll be using your tools often and in unpredictable environments.
-Look for high quality, durable materials think stainless steel instruments and water-resistant bags.
+Look for high quality, durable materials think trauma shears instruments and ems backpack.
 Reliable gear ensures you’re never let down when it matters most.

 3. Organize for Speed